 An agreement that grants a licence to occupy doesn't create a tenancy in law, and therefore doesn't give your lodger legal rights regarding the minimum number of months they can stay in the property and how much notice you give them to move out.
 You could use it if the person renting the room is only staying a couple of weeks, or if they stay much longer.

 Give yourself extra protection by making the duration of the licence short (less than one year) and renewing the agreement if you want to continue it after this date.

 Student landlords living in the same property

-If you have bought a property for your son or daughter whilst he or she is at university, and he or she will let rooms to friends for each academic year, you should use a lodger agreement.
+If you have bought a property for your son or daughter whilst they are at university, and they will let rooms to friends for each academic year, you should use a licence to occupy (a lodger agreement).

 For all other situations

 Use an assured shorthold tenancy agreement (called an AST for short).
-Net Lawman has one specifically edited for letting a room.
+Net Lawman has an AST agreement for letting a room.

 Note though that by law (except by mutual agreement):

 - the minimum term of an AST is 6 months - neither landlord nor tenant can cancel earlier

 - you will have to give your tenant a specific type of notice when you want him to leave